-Table of Contents Gross premiums written Total premiums for insurance written and assumed reinsurance during a given period.
-Incurred but not reported ("IBNR") Reserves for estimated losses that have been incurred by insureds and reinsureds but not yet reported to the insurer or reinsurer, including unknown future developments on losses that are known to the insurer or reinsurer.
-International Financial Reporting Standards Also referred to as IFRS.
-Accounting principles, standards and interpretations as set forth in opinions of the International Accounting Standards Board which are applicable in the circumstances as of the date in question.
-The interval between the retention or attachment point and the maximum limit of indemnity for Layer which a reinsurer is responsible.
+Gross premiums written Total premiums for insurance written and assumed reinsurance during a given period.
+Incurred but not reported ("IBNR") Reserves for estimated losses that have been incurred by insureds and reinsureds but not yet reported to the insurer or reinsurer, including unknown future developments on losses that are known to the insurer or reinsurer International Financial Reporting Standards Also referred to as IFRS.
+Accounting principles, standards and interpretations as set forth in opinions of the International Accounting Standards Board which are applicable in the circumstances as of the date in The interval between the retention or attachment point and the maximum limit of indemnity for which a Layer reinsurer is responsible.
 Line The amount of excess of loss reinsurance protection provided to an insurer or another reinsurer, often referred to as limit.
-The general classification of insurance written by insurers and reinsurers, e.g. fire, allied lines.
-Line of business homeowners and surety, among others.
+Line of business The general classification of insurance written by insurers and reinsurers, e.g. fire, allied lines, homeowners and surety, among others.
 Loss; losses An occurrence that is the basis for submission and/or payment of a claim.
 Whether losses are covered, limited or excluded from coverage is dependent on the terms of the policy.
 Losses occurring contracts Contracts that cover claims arising from loss events that occur during the term of the reinsurance contract, although not necessarily reported during the term of the contract.
-Net claims incurred expressed as a percentage of net earned premiums.
-Loss ratio For an individual loss, an estimate of the amount the insurer expects to pay for the reported Loss reserve claim.
-For total losses, estimates of expected payments for reported and unreported claims.
+Loss ratio Net claims incurred expressed as a percentage of net earned premiums.
+For an individual loss, an estimate of the amount the insurer expects to pay for the reported claim.
+For Loss reserve total losses, estimates of expected payments for reported and unreported claims.
 These may include amounts for claims expenses.
-The expenses of settling claims net of recoveries, including legal and other fees and the Net claims and claim expenses portion of general expenses allocated to claim settlement costs (also known as claim adjustment expenses) plus losses incurred with respect to net claims.
+Net claims and claim expenses The expenses of settling claims net of recoveries, including legal and other fees and the portion of general expenses allocated to claim settlement costs (also known as claim adjustment expenses) plus losses incurred with respect to net claims.
 Net premiums earned The portion of net premiums written during or prior to a given period that was actually recognized as income during such period.
-Gross premiums written for a given period less premiums ceded to reinsurers and

-Net premiums written retrocessionaires during such period.
+Gross premiums written for a given period less premiums ceded to reinsurers and retrocessionaires during such period.